 NordVPN is a popular VPN that continues to improve and upgrade its service.
 It is one of the few VPNs that offers full support for the WireGuard VPN protocol directly in its VPN apps.
 WireGuard offers upgraded security and is the fastest VPN protocol we’ve tested, on average 58% faster than OpenVPN in our tests.

 In addition to the newly-introduced WireGuard VPN protocol, NordVPN has many other privacy and security features you may want:

-- Double VPN servers to encrypt traffic over two hops
+- Double VPN servers to encrypt traffic over two locations

-- Built-in leak protection for all VPN apps (no leaks)
+- Built-in leak protection for all VPN apps (no leaks with the kill switch)

 With premium speeds and strong security, NordVPN is our top-rated VPN for torrenting.
 It also works very well for all major streaming services, including Netflix, Hulu, BBC iPlayer, Disney+ and more.
 You can use the NordVPN app if you need a VPN for Firestick, TV boxes, or Smart TVs, or any other streaming device.

 NordVPN continues to evolve and improve while remaining one of the top leaders in the VPN industry.
-Check out the two-year plan with the coupon below for maximum savings.
+Check out the three-year plan with the coupon below for maximum savings.